ALIS: Election Poster Skate Attack

 Most outdoor work is finished before you ever see it.
 This one unfolds in front of you.
 The billboard starts as an empty plate and ends as a completed piece, creating a living before-and-after story that pedestrians can witness at any point in the day.

-That pacing matters.
-It turns a static placement into a timed event, and it gives people a reason to look twice.
+That pacing matters because it turns a static placement into a timed event, and it gives people a reason to look twice.
 The craft is not described.
 It is staged.

 Why “unique” needs more than a tagline